-Group leaders will model and emphasize group members using brief statements.
-Group leaders also encourage members to speak one at a time, and let them know they may be reminded of this request throughout the group as needed.
-A statement will also be made about the group leader or interpreter interrupting if necessary to slow down the process, gain clarity, and/or maintain the safety of the group.
+Group leaders will model and emphasize group members' use of brief statements.
+Group leaders will encourage members to speak one at a time and let members know they may be reminded of this request throughout the group as needed.
+A statement will also be made about the group leader or interpreter's use of interruption if necessary to slow down the process, gain clarity, and/or maintain the safety of the group.